 We publish a weekly bulletin and post it online.
 See the bulletin for all our latest news!

-Trained adults lead the children's liturgy at 10:00 a.m.
-Family Mass.
+Trained adults lead the children's liturgy at the 10:00 AM Family Mass.

 A retreat movement for and by lay people.
 Monthly Ultreya Mass.

 If you are 16 years of age or over, a practicing Catholic in full communion with the Church, please prayerfully consider this ministry.
 The term is 3 years and you will be asked to serve twice a month.
 Training sessions are held for new Eucharistic ministers.
 Contact Teresa Doyle Smith, Pastoral Associate at [email protected] or 1-871-878-0160.

 Provides advice and assistance to the pastor in matters pertaining to parish financial operations.

 The Lector's purpose is to proclaim the Sacred Scripture during Sunday and or weekday Masses.

 A Lector is a lay person who:

 - Is a practicing Catholic in full communion with the Church who has received First Holy Communion and is of good moral character.

 - If married, must be in a valid marriage according to the Law of the Catholic Church.